 - ii) The Transformation component requires an input event (to get the data).
 The dragged File Splitter will not have the output connection.
-The user needs to configure it from the Meta Information tab. - iii) Create one input event, drag it to the Workflow editor and connect it with the File Splitter component.
+The user needs to configure it from the Meta Information tab. - iii) Create one input event, drag it to the Workflow editor, and connect it with the File Splitter component.

 - iv) Click the File Splitter component to get the component properties tabs. - v) Basic Information: It is the default tab to open for the File Splitter component while configuring the component. - a.
 Select an Invocation type from the drop-down menu to confirm the running mode of the reader component.
 The supported invocation type for this component is Real-time. - b.
 Deployment Type: It displays the deployment type for the component.
-This field comes pre-selected. - c.
+This field comes preselected. - c.
 Container Image Version: It displays the image version for the docker container.
-This field comes pre-selected.
+This field comes pre-selected. - d.
+Failover Event: Select a failover Event from the drop-down menu.

-- vi) Select the 'Meta Information' tab and fill all the required properties fields. - a.
+vi) Select the 'Meta Information' tab and fill all the required properties fields.

+- a.
 Split Type: Select a split type from the drop-down.

-The supported Split Types are given below:
+- The supported Split Types are given below:

 - 1. By File Format

 - 2. By File Name

 - 3. By RegExp

 - 4. By Excel Sheet Name

 - 5. By Excel Sheet Number